Hobson Plan: Tri-Deputy organization

 In the mid-1970s, the United States Air Forces in Europe (USAFE) tested a tri-deputy wing organization that added a "Deputy Commander for Resources" (later, resource management) to the dual-deputy structure.
 The new deputy commander was responsible for supply, transportation and civil engineering squadrons.
-The deputy commmander for maintenance remained responsible for the maintenance staff and maintenance squadrons.
+The deputy commander for maintenance remained responsible for the maintenance staff and maintenance squadrons.
 Viewed as giving the wing commander more direct control over the mission as well as focusing more attention on resource management during a period of serious budget constraints, HQ USAF approved the Tri-Deputy system for all major commands in 1975.

 While maintenance remained consolidated under the DCM in the official Tri-Deputy structure, Tactical Air Command (TAC) reorganized the DCM internally into the Production Oriented Maintenance Organization (POMO) in 1978.
 Under POMO, an aircraft generation squadron was responsible for all flight line maintenance, with a specific aircraft maintenance unit attached to each operational squadron. aircraft maintenance units trained and deployed with operational squadrons but were part of an aircraft generation squadron.
 Intermediate level maintenance was divided between a component repair squadron and an equipment maintenance squadron.

 POMO was eventually renamed Combat Oriented Maintenance Organization.
 This was the basic structure of the tactical air forces (TAC, USAFE, and Pacific Air Forces).
 SAC and Military Airlift Command (MAC) kept their aircraft maintenance in the previous structure with flight line maintenance consolidated in an organizational maintenance squadron.
 This was an efficient structure for them since they operated primarily from home station or relied on en route maintenance teams at established overseas locations when their aircraft were overseas.
 Squadron deployments were not routine, so the additional cost of separate AMUs was not worthwhile.